TechnossusLLC/On-Premises-Release-Toolkit/Tasks/overview.md

 1. Open the Visual Studio Team Service account where you installed the extension.

 ### Learn more about this extension
-The source to this extension is available on GitHub: [https://www.technossus.com](https://www.technossus.com).
+We have lots of documentation available on our website: [https://www.technossus.com](https://www.technossus.com).